This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 How to Make Cinnamon Honey Butter

 Mixing butter, honey and cinnamon – what could be more simple?
-Anyone can make this delicious treat using an electric mixer or even a fork for very small batches.
+Anyone can make this delicious treat using an electric mixer, standing mixer or even a fork for very small batches.
 Don’t be surprised if it becomes one of your family’s favorite things for special occasions.

 Ingredients and Possible Substitutions